 - Arrange your International Debit/Credit card.

-- Collect all your important documents and their photocopies, to take along with you in Poland.
+- Collect all your important documents and their photocopies, to take along with you to Poland.

 - Confirm the things from your Pre-departure checklist.

 6 Steps to Study in February intake in Poland 2024

-If you are planning to go to universities in February intake in Poland 2021, here is a complete guide for you.
-Where to start from, When to apply for February 2021 intake in Poland, and all about last dates to apply this intake in Poland.
+If you are planning to go to universities in the February intake in Poland 2024, here is a complete guide for you.
+Where to start, When to apply for February 2024 intake in Poland, and all about the last dates to apply for this intake in Poland.

 Step 1: February Intake 2024 - Start Now!

-- Most of institutions have a policy of first come first served, so you need to start your application process early.
-Keep in mind the deadlines for February 2021 intake and start your preparation accordingly.
+- Most institutions have a policy of first come first served, so you need to start your application process early.
+Keep in mind the deadlines for February 2024 intake and start your preparation accordingly.

 - Before that, shortlist the colleges and universities in Poland that you are interested in.
-Do thorough research on the list of colleges in Poland for February 2021 intake and then, see what are the courses available in Poland, see the ones that fit your career goals.
+Do thorough research on the list of colleges in Poland for February 2024 intake and then, see what are courses available in Poland, and see the ones that fit your career goals.
 Each university in Poland will have its own due dates, so keep that in mind and plan your activities accordingly.